bradfrost/dumb-react/README.md

+# Dumb React
+Dumb React is a collection of [React](https://reactjs.org/) components used to create a static (dumb) website screen.
+Why do this?
+Many React tutorials or boilerplates I've encountered are either too basic ("here's a button component!") or more often too complex ("here's a simple babel typescript redux cssmodules isometric oh god oh god oh god...").
+I wanted to be able to be able to draw a straight line from how a simple component ("[atom](http://atomicdesign.bradfrost.com/chapter-2/#atoms)" in atomic design speak) makes its way into a [page](http://atomicdesign.bradfrost.com/chapter-2/#pages).

+I want to be able to build modular components and put content inside them.
+There are a ton of different ways to do this, but many teams - even ones that aren't building highly-interactive web apps that would actually benefit from a tool like React - are reaching for React to create component-driven experiences.
+So in that spirit, I wanted to create a demo that shows how to construct a whole screen out of React components.

 # React w/ Storybook Starter

-Want to get up and running with a React application and Storybook?

-This repo is a combination of [Create React App](https://github.com/facebook/create-react-app) and the [Storybook CLI](https://github.com/storybooks/storybook#getting-started).
+This repo is a fork of Micah Godbolt's [React with Storybook Starter](https://github.com/micahgodbolt/react-with-storybook-starter), which is a combination of [Create React App](https://github.com/facebook/create-react-app) and the [Storybook CLI](https://github.com/storybooks/storybook#getting-started).
 The `stories` folder has been changed to `components` and a new Button component has been scaffolded and used in the application.

 ## Using This Repo